Exercise advice and resources to keep fit during the coronavirus crisis

 Some people find sticking to a routine, especially in times of change, can help ensure they stick with exercise.
 As we are all adjusting to new routines now, it's a good time to put exercise into it!

-I've produced a list of exercise resources for you to try:
+A list of exercise resources for you to try

-In challenging times, our body copes better if we are mentally sound.
-The mental health charity MIND recommends getting outside and being aware of the people and environment around us.
+In challenging times, your body copes better if you're mentally sound.
+The mental health charity MIND recommends getting outside and being aware of the people and environment around you.

-This will be difficult as our interactions beyond the home become more limited, but getting natural light by standing out on the patio or being in your garden can clear the head and get you moving beyond the desk.
-It will give you some much needed vitamin D, which is essential for bone, joint and muscle health and supporting our immune system.
+Getting natural light by standing out on the patio or in the garden can clear the head and get you moving beyond the desk.
+It will give you some much-needed vitamin D, which is essential for bone, joint and muscle health and supporting your immune system.

 The NHS and British Dietetic Association also recommend eating well to keep strong, mentally sharp and manage weight.